tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 newtype UserId = UserId Int
 ```

-These are almost identical, and we can use them both equivallentally, e.g.,
+These are almost identical, and we can use them both equivalently, e.g.,

 ```haskell
 student :: UserId